chriscortez/musicwelike/README.md

 # musicwelike
-A small application that uses last.fm to find music liked by everyone in the room.
+A small application that uses last.fm to find music liked by multiple people.
 Built on Ruby.

+#Installing
+Run bundle install.